0505Abhishek/0505Abhishek/README.md

 </p>

 <h2 align="center">About me: 👨🏽‍💻</h2>
 <p align="center">Hello, my name is Abhishek Bhardwaj, I am a Full Stack developer from New Delhi.
-I am proficient in Java and React and I have a strong command of frameworks like Spring and Hibernate.
+I am proficient in Node.js and React and I have a strong command of framework like Express js.
 Additionally, I have expertise in developing RESTful APIs and working with various databases.
-During my studies, I had the opportunity to work on various projects that helped me develop hands-on experience in Java programming.
+During my internship and job, I had the opportunity to work on various projects that helped me develop hands-on experience in Node js programming.
 Thank you for considering my profile, and I look forward to hearing from you.</p>

 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/56001279/169039511-a3887a25-f6aa-449c-a269-82372aaa8618.gif"/>